 C.P.
 Stacey AWARD

 The C.P.
-Stacey Award Committee and the Laurier Centre for Military Strategic and Disarmament Studies (LCMSDS) have awarded Professor Bob Bergen of the University of Calgary with the 2019 C.P.
+Stacey Award Committee and the Laurier Centre for the Study of Canada (LCSC) have awarded literary historian, biographer and curator Irene Gammel of Toronto Metropolitan University with the 2020-2021 C.P.
 Stacey Award for scholarly work in Canadian military history.

 About The C.P.
 Stacey AWArd